killthebuddh4/gadfly/README.md

 Traversal is endpoints for graph traversal.

-There's also "generation" endpoints which are endpoints that assume you are "inside" the graph and trying to do something.
+There's also "operation" endpoints which are endpoints that assume you are "inside" the graph and trying to do something.

-So "primitives", "traversal", and "generation" are the 3 fundamental categories.
+So "primitives", "traversal", and "operation" are the 3 fundamental categories.
 It's like tools, "stuff for graphs that already exist", and "stuff for graphs that we want to exist".

 I'm working through the basic API pattern we need.
 Which is something like: